ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 The scripts are available in the `regional_workflow repository
 <https://github.com/NOAA-EMC/regional_workflow/tree/release/public-v1/ush/Python>`_
 under ush/Python.
-Usage information and instructions are included at the top of the script.
+Usage information and instructions are described in Chapter 10 (:numref:`Chapter %s <Graphics>`) and are also included at the top of the script.

 Build System and Workflow
 =========================